Let's Get to Know Each Other : Click Here.

-In this article I'm gonna share you a unique and exceptional experience, the Vipassana meditation retreat.
+In this article I will share with you an unique and exceptional experience, the Vipassana meditation retreat.

-I experimented this during 10 days in Burma, for 10 hours meditation a day, 100 hour in total.
+I experimented this during 10 days in Burma, 10 hours meditation a day, 100 hours in total.

 WHAT IS VIPASSANA ?